ramonteiro/mySpot/README.md

 Bugs:
 - images take too long to load, maybe implement better and heavier compression to help
+- users tab in discover needs a loading progressview after searching to indicate it is activley finding users

 Business:
 - Create github pages website and replace wordpress for privacy policy